brendansparrow/brendansparrow-com/pages/home.md

 ### Artyarn

-I've been lead designer at UK wool distributor and retailer, Artyarn, for a number of years.
-Core responsibilities have included establishing a design system for their portfolio of online shops built with the EKM e-commerce platform, as well as providing branding, graphic design and photography services.
+I've been lead designer at UK wool distributor and retailer, Artyarn, for several years.
+Core responsibilities have included establishing a design system for their online shop built with the EKM e-commerce platform, as well as providing branding, graphic design and photography services.

 <ul class="list-inline">
   <li>